-Official evaluation of transferred credit is made as quickly as possible after you are admitted to a program.
+An official evaluation of transferred credit is made as quickly as possible after you are admitted to a program.
 The Admissions Office will help you with an unofficial transcript review at your request.
 If a course taken at another institution is not offered at SOUTHERN, elective credit may be granted for that course.
 Elective credits may be applied toward degree requirements but may not be used to satisfy any specific course requirement.
 Grades less than C- will not transfer.
 The Registrar??s Office completes transferred credit evaluations.
-The application for course exemption and credit transfer by a newly enrolled student in to a program may be submitted to the head of concern department and decision of the dean will be final.
+The application for course exemption and credit transfer by a newly enrolled student into a program may be submitted to the head of the concerned department and the decision of the dean will be final.

 Early Admission Policy

-Students under the age of 18 may apply for early admission to Southern, who appeared Higher Secondary Certificate (HSC) board exam or A level exam or any equivalent exam and yet to get passing grade can be qualified for provisional admission.
-Student must submit recommendation from proper university authority with proper documents and must fulfill admission criteria within one year.
+Students under the age of 18 may apply for early admission to Southern, who appeared Higher Secondary Certificate (HSC) board exam or A-level exam or any equivalent exam and yet to get passing grade can be qualified for provisional admission.
+A student must submit a recommendation from proper university authority with proper documents and must fulfill admission criteria within one year.
 Early applicants to Southern must provide an official transcript of all high school work and test scores from Southern Admission Test (SAT).
-The results of these tests, along with the high school record, will be used to determine the applicant??s eligibility for admission.
+The results of these tests, along with the HSC record, will be used to determine the applicant’s eligibility for admission.

-All incoming freshmen are required to take admission/evaluation test.
+All incoming freshmen are required to take an evaluation test.
 The results are helpful in counseling and placement.
 An applicant who does not hold a high school diploma may be admitted if s/he is qualified through an interview with the admission committee and presents all required documents.

-All new applicants to the program are required to present the evidence of proficiency in English language prior to admission.
+The medium of instruction is English.
+All new applicants to the program are required to present the evidence of proficiency in the English language prior to admission.